-The crankshafts are commonly used in an engine to convert reciprocating motion into circulars motions, making the use of energy or power much easier.
-Crankshafts machining is actually the heart of an internal combustion engine.
+The machining crankshafts are commonly used in an engine to convert reciprocating motion into circular motions, making the use of energy or power much easier.
+This is essentially how to machine a crankshaft.

 In some circumstances, it also saves energy to move the pistons for the compression, suction, and exhaust strokes.

 For those interested in crankshaft machining process pdf, the traditional method of rough-machining of the crankshaft was to turn each crankpin on a large, sturdy mandrel with the crankpin in the center and the central axis of the crankshaft offsetting half of the crank stroke.
 The forces involved were considerable, and machining was time-consuming.